remotethings/tracking-api-csharp/lib/docs/DeviceApi.md

 <a name="deviceprototypefindbyidreadings"></a>
 # **DevicePrototypeFindByIdReadings**
-> SensorReading DevicePrototypeFindByIdReadings (decimal? fk, decimal? id)
+> SensorReading DevicePrototypeFindByIdReadings (decimal? id, decimal? fk)

 Retrieve a specific reading for a device